webreinvent/vaah-docs/docs/vaahcms-2/backend/roles.md

 ```
 ---

-VaahCMS provide a method to check the User's Role.
+VaahCMS provide a method to check the user's role.

 ```php
 if (Auth::user()->hasRole('administrator')) {